-In addition to developing their competencies teaching students, teachers have opportunities to develop their skills supporting their peers.
-Therefore, in addition to participating in professional development, key teachers are asked to take on the role of being a resource to their peers.
-We identify individuals as team leaders in specific areas.
+In addition to developing their competencies teaching students, teachers will have opportunities to develop their skills supporting their peers.
+Therefore, in addition to participating in professional development, key teachers will be asked to take on the role of being a resource to their peers.
+We will identify individuals as team leaders in specific areas.
 For example, a teacher might receive more extensive training in math and be responsible for setting up the mathematics instructional calendar and supporting professional development in mathematics.

-Opportunities for faculty collaboration are built-in throughout the weekly schedule.
-As presented in the sample schedules above and described further below, the shortened day allows the staff to gather with the Principal, other administrators and/or regional leaders for structured wholeschool planning, cross-classroom curriculum design, reflection, and targeted professional development.
-This block is crucial to communicating and executing the vision of the Charter School.
-It provides ample time for teachers to plan curriculum as demanded by our projectbased learning approach.
+Opportunities for faculty collaboration will be built-in throughout the weekly schedule.
+As presented in the sample schedules above and described further below, the shortened day will allow the staff to gather with the Principal, other administrators and/or regional leaders for structured whole-school planning, cross-classroom curriculum design, reflection, and targeted professional development.
+This block will be crucial to communicating and executing the vision of the Charter School.
+It also will provide ample time for teachers to plan curriculum as demanded by our project-based learning approach.